clucasalcantara/mockering/readme.md

 # Mockering

-_NOTE_ This is a work in progress.
+_NOTE_ This is a work in progress 🚧

 A lightweight fake data generator for testing and dev purposes